 Subtitles and Transcript

-8:35 And I sat them down, and I got them glasses of water -- OK, I got it.
+8:35 And I sat them down, and I got them glasses of water -- Ok, I got it, I got it.
 I got them glasses of water.
 Don't touch my hair, that's the thing.
 (Laughter) You can't put a video of myself in front of me and expect me not to fix my hair.
-(Laughter) OK.
-So I sat them down and I got them glasses of water, and after niceties they said, "Do you believe that God loves you with all his heart?"
-And I thought, "Well, of course I believe in God, but, you know, I don't like that word, heart, because it anthropomorphizes God, and I don't like the word, 'his,' either, because that sexualizes God."
-But I didn't want to argue semantics with these boys, so after a very long, uncomfortable pause, I said "Yes, yes, I do.
+Ok.
+(Laughter) So I sat them down and I got them glasses of water, and after niceties, they said, "Do you believe that God loves you with all his heart?"
+And I thought, "Well, of course I believe in God, but you know, I don't like that word 'heart,' because it anthropomorphizes God, and I don't like the word, 'his,' either, because that sexualizes God."
+But I didn't want to argue semantics with these boys, so after a very long, uncomfortable pause, I said, "Yes, yes, I do.
 I feel very loved."
 And they looked at each other and smiled, like that was the right answer.
 And then they said, "Do you believe that we're all brothers and sisters on this planet?"
-And I said, "Yes, I do.
-Yes, I do."
+And I said, "Yes, I do."
 And I was so relieved that it was a question I could answer so quickly.
 And they said, "Well, then we have a story to tell you."

 12:05 Well, at this point I just wanted to give these two boys some advice about their pitch.
-(Laughter) I wanted to say, "OK, don't start with this story."
-I mean, even the Scientologists know to start with a personality test before they start -- (Applause) -- telling people all about Xenu, the evil intergalactic overlord.
-Well, then they said, "Do you believe that God speaks to us through his righteous prophets?"
-And I said, "No, I don't."
-Because I was, sort of, upset about this Lamanite story and this crazy gold plate story, but the truth was, I hadn't really thought this through, so I backpedaled a little and I said, "Well, what exactly do you mean by righteous?
+(Laughter) I wanted to say -- (Applause) "Ok, don't start with this story."
+(Laughter) I mean, even the Scientologists know to start with a personality test before they start -- (Applause) telling people all about Xenu, the evil intergalactic overlord.
+Then, they said, "Do you believe that God speaks to us through his righteous prophets?"
+And I said, "No, I don't," because I was sort of upset about this Lamanite story and this crazy gold plate story, but the truth was, I hadn't really thought this through, so I backpedaled a little and I said, "Well, what exactly do you mean by 'righteous'?
 And what do you mean by prophets?
 Like, could the prophets be women?"
 And they said, "No." And I said, "Why?"
 And they said, "Well, it's because God gave women a gift that is so spectacular, it is so wonderful, that the only gift he had left over to give men was the gift of prophecy."
 What is this wonderful gift God gave women, I wondered?
 Maybe their greater ability to cooperate and adapt?
-Women's longer lifespan?
+(Laughter) Women's longer lifespan?
 The fact that women tend to be much less violent than men?
-But, no, it wasn't any of these gifts.
+But no -- it wasn't any of these gifts.
 They said, "Well, it's her ability to bear children."
 I said, "Oh, come on.
 I mean, even if women tried to have a baby every single year from the time they were 15 to the time they were 45, assuming they didn't die from exhaustion, it still seems like some women would have some time left over to hear the word of God."
 And they said, "No." (Laughter)